-Where Independent Financial Advisers act in an advisory only capacity and simply advise their customers on a range of investments and intermediate between Collective Investment Vehicle, or fund platform and the customer, they will not hold legal title to the assets and therefore are not in the chain of legal ownership of a Collective Investment Vehicle and will not be regarded as a Financial Institution in respect of any Financial Accounts they advise on.
+Where financial advisers' activities do not go beyond the provision of investment advice to their customers and/or acting as an intermediary between the Collective Investment Scheme, or fund platform and the customer, then they will not hold legal title to the assets and therefore are not in the chain of legal ownership of a Collective Investment Scheme.
+Such financial advisers will not be regarded as the Financial Institution that maintains the Financial Account in respect of the accounts on which they advise (see 9.6.2 below).